jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 This also kind of gives us some intuition as to why this should give us a good document embeddings.

-We're essentially finding some dense representation of the BOW vector of the term.
+We're kind of finding a dense representation of the BOW vector of the term, but not quite.
+If we were really trying to find a dense representation we could take the L2 loss instead of the row-wise softmax.

 This approach is similar to GloVe,  but with a couple of key difference (as far as I can tell)